kirill-menke/deep-learning-framework/README.md

-# CNN framework written from scratch
+# Python CNN Framework

 ## Description
 This is a simple CNN framework based on Python and pure Numpy.

-It can be used for educational purposes and experimentation with simple CNN architectures.
+It can be used for educational purposes (e.g. to understand the inner workings of single layers on a lower level) and for experimentation with simple CNN architectures.

 ## Features
 - ***Layers***